github/safe-settings/README.md

     > **Note** It is possible to override this behavior and specify a custom repo instead of the `admin` repo.<br>
     > This could be done by setting an `env` variable called `ADMIN_REPO`.

+1. In `safe-settings` the settings can have 2 types of targets:
+   1. `org` - These settings are applied to the `org`. `Org`-targeted settings are defined in `.github/settings.yml` .
+Currently, only `rulesets` are supported as `org`-targeted settings.
+   2. `repo` - These settings are applied to `repos`

-1. There are 3 levels at which the settings could be managed:
+2. For The `repo`-targeted settings there can be at 3 levels at which the settings could be managed:
    1. Org-level settings are defined in `.github/settings.yml`
        > **Note** It is possible to override this behavior and specify a different filename for the `settings` yml repo.<br>
        > This could be done by setting an `env` variable called `SETTINGS_FILE_PATH`.

-   1. `Suborg` level settings.
+   2. `Suborg` level settings.
 A `suborg` is an arbitrary collection of repos belonging to projects, business units, or teams.
 The `suborg` settings reside in a yaml file for each `suborg` in the `.github/suborgs` folder.
-   1. `Repo` level settings.
+   3. `Repo` level settings.
 They reside in a repo specific yaml in `.github/repos` folder
-1. It is recommended to break the settings into org-level, suborg-level, and repo-level units.
+3. It is recommended to break the settings into org-level, suborg-level, and repo-level units.
 This will allow different teams to define and manage policies for their specific projects or business units.
 With `CODEOWNERS`, this will allow different people to be responsible for approving changes in different projects.

 > **Note** `Suborg` and `Repo` level settings directory structure cannot be customized.